mjstrasser/mjstrasser.github.io/_drafts/extending-wiremock-for-later-callbacks.md

 ## WireMock Parameters extension function

-An extension to the WireMock `Parameters` class makes reading double values easy:
+An extension to the WireMock `Parameters` class makes it easy to read double values safely:

 ```kotlin
 fun Parameters.getDoubleValue(key: String, default: Double) = if (key in this)